-The project is one of several UNDP Targeted Scenario Analyses (TSAs) being implemented by CSF.
+The project is one of several UNDP TSAs implemented by CSF.
 TSAs are designed to “capture and present the value of ecosystem services within decision making, to help make the business case for sustainable policy and investment choices.”
 (1)

 Photo: Cattle herd in Paraguay

 Photo Credit: Jo Gerken/ Shutterstock.com